Struckdown/Socks-And-Found/README.md

 Left mouse - shoot
 P - pause

-You have limitted ammo.
+You have limited ammo.
 Collect more ammo around the overworld.
 Once you shoot a sock, it will become dirty.
 Clean your socks at pools of detergent.

 ## Team 👨‍👨‍👦‍👦